CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 {{< tabs "TabID26 ">}}
 {{< tab "NVUE Commands ">}}

-You send Echo Request packets to a destination (IP address or a hostname) to check if it is reachable.
+Send Echo Request packets to a destination (IP address or a hostname) to check if it is reachable.
 You can specify the following options:

 | Option       | Description |
 | ------------ | ------------ |